ros2/ros2_documentation/source/Contact.rst

 You can search for individual ROS 2 repositories on `ROS 2's GitHub <https://github.com/ros2>`__.

-Before opening an issue, check if other users have reported similar issues by searching across the ros2 and ament Github organizations: `example search query <https://github.com/search?q=user%3Aros2+user%3Aament+turtlesim&type=Issues>`__.
+Before opening an issue, check if other users have reported similar issues by searching across the ros2 and ament GitHub organizations: `example search query <https://github.com/search?q=user%3Aros2+user%3Aament+turtlesim&type=Issues>`__.

 If it has not been reported, feel free to open an issue in the appropriate repository tracker.
 If it's not clear which tracker to use for a particular issue, file it in the `ros2/ros2 repository <https://github.com/ros2/ros2/issues>`__ and we'll have a look at it.